-a) Use Wet Ones (1 package of 15-20 sheets will last about one week) or packs of Ready Bath Select for personal cleanliness in lieu of a bath or shower (keep them in an airtight bag).
+a) Use Wet Ones (1 package of 15-20 sheets can last up to one week per person), packs of Ready Bath Select or adult hygiene wipes for personal cleanliness in lieu of a bath or shower (keep them in an airtight bag).
 These pre-moistened towelettes provide a waterless means of cleaning your body and you don't need to rinse it off.
 Clean from extremities toward body core and private areas.

-An alternative: improvise a hand-held minishower by using a 2-liter plastic bottle with 6-12 holes melted through the cap with a hot needle.
+• An alternative: improvise a hand-held minishower by using a 2-liter plastic bottle with 6-12 holes melted through the cap with a hot needle.
 Squeeze out the water you need on the places it is needed.
 It is a good way to conserve water!
 You can even warm the water beforehand for bathing.

-b) Have a reserve of liquid hand sanitizer (62% or higher alcohol content) because it is antiseptic and waterless, whereas soap requires you to use precious water to wash and rinse.
-Even so, keep bar soap available, too.
+- b) Have a reserve of liquid hand sanitizer (62% or higher alcohol content) because it is antiseptic and waterless, whereas soap requires you to use precious water to wash and rinse.
+Even so, keep liquid or bar soap available, too. - c) Use liquid detergents for dishes and clothes.
+Use a 3.5 to 5-gallon bucket for washing clothes, a few items at a time.

-- c) Use liquid detergents for dishes and clothes.
-Use a 3.5 to 5-gallon bucket for washing clothes, a few items at a time. - Idea: Convert a new toilet plunger into a clothes washer by cutting [or drilling] eight to ten 3/8"-inch holes around the lower perimeter to allow water to swish around as you plunge it up-and-down in the bucket of clothes.
-Works surprisingly well. - d) Use disinfecting solutions for surfaces: unscented bleach (dilute for use), rubbing alcohol (70 or 90%), Lysol disinfecting spray, or Clorox towelettes.
-Be sure to have cleaning cloths available as well. - e) Use a labeled 3 to 5-gallon bucket with a secure lid to store reserve hygiene supplies: toothbrushes, toothpaste, disposable shavers, shave cream, hand and body soap, hand sanitizer, shampoo, wash-cloths and/or hand towels, Wet Ones, deodorant, unbreakable mirror, combs/brushes, hair-cutting scissors, small wash basin, toilet paper, tissues, etc. - f) A 5 to 6 gallon bucket can serve as a portable toilet.
+Idea: Convert a new toilet plunger into a clothes washer by cutting [or drilling] eight to ten 3/8"-inch holes around the lower perimeter to allow water to swish around as you plunge it up-and-down in the bucket of clothes.
+Works surprisingly well.

+- An old-fashioned washboard is laborious but effective, too. - d) Use disinfecting solutions for surfaces: unscented bleach (dilute for use), rubbing alcohol (70 or 90%), Lysol disinfecting spray, or Clorox towelettes.
+Be sure to have cleaning cloths available as well. - e) Use a labeled 3 to 5-gallon bucket with a secure lid to store reserve hygiene supplies: toothbrushes, toothpaste, disposable shavers, shave cream, hand and body soap, hand sanitizer, shampoo, wash-cloths and/or hand towels, Wet Ones, deodorant, unbreakable mirror, combs/brushes, hair-cutting scissors, small wash basin, toilet paper, tissues, etc. - f) A 5 to 6-gallon bucket can serve as a portable toilet.
 Line the bucket with a heavy-duty kitchen garbage bag.
-Toilet seats with a lid for 5-gallon buckets are available, or improvise your own. - Idea: slit a 38-inch length of a hollow "swimming pool noodle" lengthwise along one side to place around the rim of the bucket.
+Toilet seats with a lid for 5-gallon buckets are available or you can improvise your own. - Idea: slit a length of a hollow "swimming pool noodle" lengthwise along one side to place around the rim of the bucket.
+Cut to the right length.
 It will hold the plastic bag in place and is easy to sit on.
-Being a closed-cell plastic, it is easy to wipe clean, too.
+The closed-cell plastic is easy to wipe clean.